+91-8512-022-044 help@finodha.in

 By adjusting her LTCG against the basic exemption limit, Mrs. X can significantly reduce her tax liability, saving herself some hard-earned money in the process.
 It’s a simple yet effective way to optimize tax payments and ensure that she keeps more of her investment gains.

-Reporting in ITR
+Filing in ITR

-Access the Schedule Capital Gain section within the selected ITR form.
+Access the Schedule Capital Gain section within the selected ITR form

 Look for the relevant fields where you can input the necessary details regarding the sale of movable property: